timwilliate/engineering-blog/_posts/2015-09-24-better-spray-metrics-with-kamon.md

 When we become `bound`, a few things take place:

 1. We capture the reference to the sender of the `Http.Bound` message.
 This is the _HTTP listener_ actor which handles all connections to that particular server.
 2. We start watching the listener.
 When it dies, that means the server has died, so we should stop monitoring and shut down.
 3. We schedule a task that will send the listener a `Http.GetStats` every 15 seconds (this is configurable in the real code).
 Keep in mind that when we create this task, it uses the `self` implicit value as the sender, meaning that as far as the listener is concerned, it is the monitor that is sending these messages.
 4. We instantiate a Kamon entity we created specifically for recording the Spray server metrics.
 Its name is generated from the host name and port where the server is listening.
 5. Finally we have the partial function that handles the two types of messages that our actor will receive from this point forward:
-    a.
-When we get a `Terminated` message, that means the server has stopped.
+    -   When we get a `Terminated` message, that means the server has stopped.
         As a result, we clean up by cancelling the recurring task, removing the Kamon entity, and finally stopping ourselves.
-    b.
-In the case where we get new `Stats`, we update the Kamon entity with the new values.
+    -   In the case where we get new `Stats`, we update the Kamon entity with the new values.

 All in all, this code is relatively straightforward.
 However, we are not quite done, yet.
 Updating the Kamon entity’s metrics was not as straightforward as